Make a romantic steak dinner at home with pan fried Caprese Steak Dinner For Two with mozzarella, tomatoes, basil, and arugula.

 What should I serve with steak?

-Looking to serve dessert with your steak?
-Or maybe you’re not a salad person.
+Looking for more sides for your steak dinner for two?
+Or maybe you want to end your meal with dessert.
 Either way, here are some more recipes to serve with steak:

 - 2 (8 ounce) sirloin steaks, 1/2-inch thick